jasonpincin/async-chains/README.md

 ### chain.link(collFn, param1, param2, ..., iter)

-Returns a function usable in a chain that calls the async collection function (collFn) given with any additional parameters needed (such is the case with the limit variety such as eachLimit), and iterator.
-The result of the previous chain step's output will be supplied as the first argument to the async collection function.
+Returns a function usable in a chain that calls the collection function (collFn) given with any additional parameters needed (such is the case with the async limit variety, i.e. eachLimit), and iterator.
+The result of the previous chain step's output will be supplied as the first argument to the collection function.

 ### chain.link.noError(collFn, param1, param2, ..., iter)